-Lecture Requirements: You are responsible for material covered in lectures, plus anything else that I specify, from the textbook or other sources.
-[Other instructors may have additional or slightly different requirements]
+Lecture Requirements: Students are required to read the book chapters in advance and come to class prepared to discuss the study topics.
+Students are responsible for material covered in lectures, plus anything else that I specify, from the textbook or other sources.

-Things You Need to Buy: Textbook (see below), Modified Mastering Biology (see below), and iclicker Reef (phone app or the physical iClicker, see below), lab manual and personal safety gear (see the lab syllabus).
+Things You Need to Buy: Textbook (see below), Modified Mastering Biology (see below), lab manual and personal safety gear (see the lab syllabus), and recitation manual.